Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 Once cloned, open the Java-Course-Support-Repo in IntelliJ.

 At this point you will see a `.idea` directory has been made.
-IntelliJ creates this directory to store settings, version controls, and metadata about your project.
-You can ignore it.
+IntelliJ creates this directory to store settings, version controls, and metadata about your project such as the JDK you are using and which directories are marked as source or test root.

 Next we want to switch onto the java-fundamentals branch as shown in the image below.